Desiree Ellis: Early life

-Ellis grew up in Salt River in the 1970s.
-Stayed at her Grandmother's place after school as both her parents, father Ernest, (d.
-1989) and mother Natalie worked during the day.
-There were no women's clubs back then and she played soccer with boys and her cousins.
-After school she'd drop her school bag, change her clothes and run outside to her waiting teammates.
-Her father often threatened to send her to school barefoot because she'd ruin her shoes while playing soccer.
+Ellis was born on 14 March 1963 to father Ernest Ellis (d.
+1989) and mother Natalie, both Coloureds, in Salt River, a suburb of Cape Town.
+As a child, she stayed at her grandmother's home after school as both her parents worked during the day.
+There were no women's clubs then, and she played soccer with boys and her cousins.
+After school she would drop off her school bag, change her clothes and run outside to her waiting teammates.
+Her father often threatened to send her to school barefoot because she would ruin her shoes while playing soccer.